kj89/testnet_manuals/gitopia/README.md

  - 1TB of storage (SSD or NVME)
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

-## Set up your canine fullnode
+## Set up your gitopia fullnode
 ### Option 1 (automatic)
-You can setup your canine fullnode in few minutes by using automated script below.
+You can setup your gitopia fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!
 ```
 wget -O jackal.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/jackal/jackal.sh && chmod +x jackal.sh && ./jackal.sh
 ```